 When Mount Vesuvius erupted in 79 A.D., it destroyed the Roman city of Pompeii in one of the most incredibly destructive events in history.
-Read on to discover more about this famed city in Italy’s Campania region, where ruins tell the story of an ancient civilization.
+Before you witness the history for yourself on a visit to Pompeii, read on to discover more about this famed city in Italy’s Campania region—where ruins tell the story of an ancient civilization.

 Situated between the modern cities of Naples and Sorrento, Pompeii was a thriving Roman city some 2,000 years ago.
 It all changed in August of 79 A.D., when the looming Mount Vesuvius erupted, sending fiery ash flying through the air.
 Up to 20 feet of debris fell, completely covering the city and its surroundings.
 While the explosion destroyed Pompeii, the ash hardened to essentially create a time capsule, preserving structures and objects.
 These remnants now stand as a testament to what life was like in the 1st century.